mox512/Notification_system/README.md

-# Google calendar notification script with audio playback
+# "Kids it's time to to get to class" automation using Google calendar, GCP and Google Home devices.

 Motivation / problem statement: The time I was in school there was a class ring notifying everyone that break is over and it's time to get back to the desks.
 Nowadays my kids study remotely.
 Even though there is a kids friendly calendar that shows when the next class starts, it was not quite useful so far.
 Notifications is not reliable.